 - Login to DeakinAir using your normal Deakin credentials.

 - At the top right-hand side of the screen click on Add New and select Kaltura Capture.

-*Kaltura Capture has recently replaced CaptureSpace as the available webcam in DeakinAir.*
+*Kaltura Capture has recently replaced CaptureSpace in DeakinAir.*

 If un-installing CaptureSpace from your machine, you will receive a prompt asking if you would like to delete all your videos and settings.
 If you select Yes, all videos will be removed, even if they have not been uploaded to DeakinAir.
 If you select No, all videos will remain on your machine.